qurator-spk/sbb_images/doc/classifier.md

                                 parameter (multiple times) in order to
                                 specifiy all the training databases.
   --help                        Show this message and exit.

 ```
 By default, apply-classifier will store the classification results
 within the image database.

-Once that has been done, the [annotator](annotator.md) will present
+In case of --write-to-table=predictions the [annotator](annotator.md) will present
-you the classification results below each image
-such that you only have to correct them.
+you the classification results below each image  such that you only have to correct them.
 Additionally, it provides a filter functionality for the pre-classified image classes
 in order to selectively add training data for some particular image class.

+In case of --write-to-table=tags the [image-search interface](image-search.md) will show the predictions
+produced by the classifier as tags with prefix --tag-prefix=... .
+These classifier tags can be used to filter the image
+database by means of the tag search in the image search interface.